Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

   The DVCT needs to get data from the contract about the contract identifier, the data used/transferred and the share of the distribution of digital incentives.
 The information forms the basis for the distribution of digital incentives after the data usage process.

 - _Distributed data visualization._\
-  The DVCT will provide node and chain data that need to be visualize to the data owner, this will help data owner to get overview regarding the value/usefulness of their data within different use case or PTX data space.
+  The DVCT will provide node and chain data that need to be visualized to the data owner, this will help data owner to get overview regarding the value/usefulness of their data within different use case or PTX data space.
 The visualization can be shown in different places for example in the catalog.

-- _Billing or Digital wallet._\
-  The DVCT needs access to the points/token holders of the point/token givers defined by orchestrators/contract participants that provide digital incentives to their use case.
-The DVCT will get information about the incentives from the contract, and responsible for distributing the points in an immutable database (Blockchain and Digital Wallet).

 - _Data veracity assurance._\
   The data veracity BB will focus on the data quality.
 Even though the DVCT will not access the data that is being shared between participants, it will work with metadata.
-It might be relevant to assess the quality of the metadata itself by some common criterias like completeness, data anonymity, timeliness etc.
+It might be relevant to assess the quality of the metadata itself by some common criteria like completeness, data anonymity, timeliness etc.
   We should also consider the possibility of automating this process if this falls within the scope of this BB.